loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+SVDPP_QUAL_6.084: This was generated on May 24 at 1:50 am.
+SVD++ was run on the entire dataset **except probe**, with 750 factors and 25 iterations.
+All other parameters (including the learning rate decay) were the same as those in SVDPP_QUAL_6.833.

+SVD_QUAL_4.163: This was generated on May 24 at 1:45 am.
+SVD was run on the entire dataset **except probe**, with 1000 factors, 25 iterations, and a learning rate decay of 0.90.
+All other parameters (LRs/RFs) were the same as those in SVD_QUAL_6.284.

 TIMESVDPP_QUAL_6.834: This was generated on May 23 at 10:33 pm.
 Time-SVD++ was run on the entire dataset **except probe** (in order to try and learn something different).
 This run included userFacMatTime, and involved 80